ITRS-Group/cordial/gdna/README.md

   If you are running GDNA on the same server as the `licd` process or have access to it's working directory via a file share then this option provides more information but requires an updated `licd`.
 In Geneos releases after 6.7.0 the `licd` process creates summary files in a `reporting/` sub-directory.
 These are created every 6 hours.
 When combined with the first option, you can get both additional data and more frequent reporting.

+* `licd` and Gateways updated to 7.0.0 or later

+  To get the full benefit of the detailed data reports, you should plan to update the `licd` to version 7.0.0 or later and, where possible, you Gateways too.
+The 7.0.0 `licd` reports Operating System and Netprobe version information while the 7.0.0 Gateway add more data around the Gateway itself and dynamic entities.

 ### Connectivity

 ```mermaid